 Dust specs or blobs dirt in the finish, especially in corners or crevices.
 It's somebody's basement refinish job, most likely a pretty bad one.

-Not likely.
+A. Not likely.
 Victor patented the internal-horn phonograph in 1906, and this patent date (along with others) is found on virtually all Victrolas.
 Only the earliest (and relatively uncommon) Victrolas date prior to 1910.
 Using the "PRODUCTS" link on the home page will assist you in determining the date of your machine.
 Most Victrolas date from the 1915-1928 timeframe, since this was when the highest volumes were produced.
 Victors (external horn models) were made from 1901 through the early '20's.

 A. Victrola was the copyrighted term for internal horn phonographs made by The Victor Talking Machine Company, and thus, there is no such thing as an "Edison Victrola", just like there is no such thing as a "Chevrolet Ford".
 Literally hundreds of companies made phonographs, some were quite famous, while others were obscure.
 Victrola was only one brand amongst many.

 We have no information on other makes of phonographs; however the reader may find assistance via some of the links provided on the RESOURCES page of our website.

-Victrolas were designed to use steel needles, which are still readily available through the sources listed on the Repair and Refinishing page on this website.
+A. Victrolas were designed to use steel needles, which are still readily available through the sources listed on the Repair and Refinishing page on this website.
 They are usually available in loud and soft tone versions.
 Steel needles should be used only once to avoid excessive wear on the record.
 Victor manufactured a multi-play Tungstone needle in the late 'teens and early 20's.
 These needles lasted for many playings without replacement.
-In addition, soft fibre needles were also available from Victor in the heyday of the Victrola, giving a very subdued sound.
+In addition, soft fiber needles were also available from Victor in the heyday of the Victrola, giving a very subdued sound.
 To my knowledge, only steel needles are being manufactured at present.
-I know of no current manufacturers of either fibre of Tungstone needles.
+I know of no current manufacturers of either fiber of Tungstone needles.